-We are excited to announce the availability of VSI OpenVMS V9.1 for x86-64.
+We are excited to announce the availability of VSI OpenVMS V9.1-A for x86-64.
 This is the next step in the journey to migrate OpenVMS to the x86-64 platform.
-The V9.1 release allows you to use the operating system with some of your favorite hypervisors and includes a host of newly migrated applications.
+The V9.1-A release allows you to use the operating system with some of your favorite hypervisors and includes a host of newly migrated applications.

-To determine if your hardware can run OpenVMS 9.1, run this Python script on the hardware in question to determine whether or not you can run OpenVMS V9.1.
+To determine if your hardware can run OpenVMS 9.1-A, run this Python script on the hardware in question.
 Information on the virtual machine hosts tested by VSI is provided below and in the release notes.
-If you need to compile and link your source code, you will need an Integrity running OpenVMS V8.4-2L1 or higher because OpenVMS V9.1 does not have native compilers yet.
+If you need to compile and link your source code, you will need an Integrity running OpenVMS V8.4-2L1 or higher because OpenVMS V9.1-A does not have native compilers yet.